elnabo/json2object/README.md

 # json2object - intialized object directly from json

-This library uses macro and a typed position aware JSON parsing (hxjsonast : <https://github.com/nadako/hxjsonast/>) to create a parser from json to every supportable object.
+This library uses macro and a typed position aware JSON parsing (hxjsonast : <https://github.com/nadako/hxjsonast/>) to create a parser from json to every supported object.

-Incorrect json files or mismatched between the object and the json will yield errors or exceptions, with information on the position of the problematic parts.
+Incorrect json files or mismatch between the object and the json will yield errors or exceptions, with information on the position of the problematic parts.

 Requires at least haxe 3.3.0-rc.1.